jduncan9720/liri-node-app/README.md

 Liri.js will take different commands from the terminal and return information on songs, movies, and concerts.
 It also has a fs option to call the info from a .txt file.

 ## How to use:
 Since this is a node project I will demonstrate each function.
-The basic command is to type "node liri.js `<command> <input>`" into the terminal.
+The basic command is to type "node liri.js (command) ("input")" into the terminal.
 If the input is left off there is a default input set for each command.

 ### spotify-this-song
 <iframe src="https://drive.google.com/file/d/1XDwHxomEBr4ve9D2fuCFZS4DC2mAI0Lc/preview" width="300" height="240"></iframe>